tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 Reading from Percolator also requires a timestamp.
 The procedure to perform a read operation is as follows:

-1. Get a timestamp, `ts`.
+1. Get a timestamp `ts`.
-2. Check if the row we are going to read is locked with a timestamp in the range `[0, ts]`;
+2. Check if the row we are going to read is locked with a timestamp in the range `[0, ts]`.
-    * If there is a timestamp in range `[0, ts]`, it means the row is locked by an earlier-started transaction.
+    * If there is a lock with the timestamp in range `[0, ts]`, it means the row was locked by an earlier-started transaction.
 Then we are not sure whether that transaction will be committed before or after `ts`.
+In this case the reading will backoff and try again then.
-    * If there is not such a timestamp, the read can continue.
+    * If there is no lock or the lock's timestamp is greater than `ts`, the read can continue.
 3. Get the latest record in the row's `write` column whose `commit_ts` is in range `[0, ts]`.
 The record contains the `start_ts` of the transaction when it was committed.
 4. Get the row's value in the `data` column whose timestamp is exactly `start_ts`.
 Then the value is what we want.